Multilingual Translation, Interpreting, Genealogy Research & International Heir Search Services

 Can your legal translation company provide a court-certified interpreter for a deposition in a major commercial case?

 Yes, we can.
-The legal interpreting service All Language Alliance, Inc. provides court-certified deposition interpreters and registered and credentialed court interpreters with a high level of sophistication for in-person on-site depositions, as well as deposition interpreters for remote virtual depositions via Zoom in any foreign language, including Turkish; Korean; Russian; Spanish; Mongolian; French; Mandarin Chinese; Japanese; German; Romanian; Canadian French; Portuguese; Croatian; Arabic; Amharic; Cantonese; Thai for major commercial cases.
+The legal interpreting service All Language Alliance, Inc. provides court-certified deposition interpreters and registered and credentialed court interpreters with a high level of sophistication for in-person on-site depositions, for in-person arbitration in the U.S. and overseas, as well as deposition interpreters for remote virtual depositions via Zoom in any foreign language, including Turkish; Korean; Russian; Spanish; Mongolian; French; Slovak; Mandarin Chinese; Japanese; German; Romanian; Czech; Canadian French; Armenian; Italian; Portuguese; Croatian; Arabic; Amharic; Cantonese; Thai for major commercial cases.

 U.S. discovery with pretrial litigation, document production and live testimony is an unfamiliar concept to any person outside of the United States.
 When representing foreign clients in U.S. litigation, it is very challenging to explain the dynamics of a U.S. deposition and trial testimony to a foreign client.
 Some law firms expose foreign witnesses to a mock deposition to help them get used to testifying through a deposition interpreter in the real deposition.
 Please contact us to learn how hiring one of our legal interpreters, or a team of legal interpreters to serve as your private linguistic experts can benefit your case.